Frequently Asked Questions (FAQs) Concerning the Academic Affairs Review Process at UC Davis

 - University and public service

-Those in the Lecturer SOE or Sr. Lectuer SOE series are to be judge by the following criteria:
+Those in the Lecturer SOE or Sr. Lectruer SOE series are to be judge by the following criteria:

 - University and public service